codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 Though you can run this command manually it makes more sense to run it periodically as a job.
-And the obvious way to perform this is with a Codefresh CI pipeline.
-The CLI can be used as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/).
+And the obvious way to perform this is with a Codefresh pipeline.
+The CLI can be used as a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).

-You can create a git repository with a [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file with the following content:
+You can create a Git repository with a [codefresh.yml]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) file with the following content:

 ```yaml
 version: '1.0'